iCliniq Logo

 Welcome to icliniq.com.

-It looks biopsy was taken from the left iliac bone and shows metastasis.
+It looks like a biopsy was taken from the left iliac bone and shows metastasis.
 But full details of the biopsy report are lacking.
 I could not find any biopsy report from the omentum or peritoneum.

 Metastatic adenocarcinoma with mucin vacuole means confirmed metastasis pathologically (mucin-containing adenocarcinoma is usually aggressive).